openmpf/openmpf.github.io/docs/docs/Feed-Forward-Guide.md

 # MPFVideoCapture and MPFImageReader Tools

-The [C++ Batch Component API](CPP-Batch-Component-API/index.html) and [Python Batch Component API](Python-Batch-Component-API/index.html) include utilities that make it easier to support feed forward in your components.
+When developing a component, the [C++ Batch Component API](CPP-Batch-Component-API/index.html) and [Python Batch Component API](Python-Batch-Component-API/index.html) include utilities that make it easier to support feed forward in your components.
 They work similarly, but only the C++ tools will be discussed here.
 The `MPFVideoCapture` class is a wrapper around OpenCV's `cv::VideoCapture` class. `MPFVideoCapture` works very similarly to `cv::VideoCapture`, except that it might modify the video frames based on job properties.
 From the point of view of someone using `MPFVideoCapture`, these modifications are mostly transparent. `MPFVideoCapture` makes it look like you are reading the original video file.

 Conceptually, consider generating a new video from a feed forward track.
 The new video would have fewer frames (unless there was a detection in every frame) and possibly a smaller frame size.